adrian154/blog/public/blogposts/rubiks/blogpost.md

 These two states are indisputably *different*, but clearly they are functionally identical&mdash;we can recolor the faces on one cube to turn it into the other one.
 Intuitively, these two cubes must also require the same number of moves to be solved, meaning that there's no point in storing entries for both in our pruning table.

 The potential for gains here is pretty huge.
 Each state can have up to 48 symmetry-equivalent siblings (24 possible orientations, times two because we can mirror the scramble).
 A small portion of states have fewer than 48 symmetry equivalents because they remain unchanged under reflection/rotation from certain angles.
-By applying symmetry reduction, we can effectively multiply the size of our pruning table 48x.
+If we only stored one entry for all the symmetry equivalents of a given state, we can effectively multiply the size of our pruning table 48x.

 How do we actually make use of symmetry?
 For starters, let's first define it in terms of cubies instead of face colors, so that it is compatible with our cube representation.

 ## The Inverse